Taenia solium: Diagnosis

 Stool tests commonly include microbiology testing – the microscopic examination of stools after concentration aims to determine the amount of eggs.
 Specificity is extremely high for someone with training but sensitivity is quite low because the high variation in the number of eggs in small amounts of sample.

 Stool tapeworm antigen detection: Using ELISA increases the sensitivity of the diagnosis.
 The downside of this tool is it has high costs, an ELISA reader and reagents are required and trained operators are needed.
 In 2009, researchers developed the first species-specific test based on antigens found in human stool shed by adult Taenia solium.
 A 2020 study in Ag-ELISA test on T. solium cysticercosis in infected pigs and showed 82.7% sensitivity and 86.3% specificity.
 The study concluded that the test is more reliable in ruling out T. solium cysticercosis versus confirmation.

 Stool PCR: This method can provide a species-specific diagnosis when proglottid material is taken from the stool.
 This method requires specific facilities, equipment and trained individuals to run the tests.
 This method has not yet been tested in controlled field trials.

 Serum antibody tests: using immunoblot and ELISA, tape-worm specific circulating antibodies have been detected.
 The assays for these tests have both a high sensitivity and specificity.
 A 2018 study of two commercially available kits showed low sensitivity with patients diagnose with NCC (neurocysticercosis) especially with calcified NCC versus patients with cystic hydatid disease.
 Current standard for serologic diagnosis of NCC is the lentil lectin-bound glycoproteins/enzyme-linked immunoelectrotransfer blot (LLGP-EITB).

 Guidelines for diagnosis and treatment remain difficult for endemic countries, most of them developing with limited resources.
 Many developing countries diagnosed clinically with imaging.

 Prevention

 The best way to avoid getting tapeworms is to not eat undercooked pork or vegetables contaminated with faeces.
 Moreover, a high level of sanitation and prevention of faecal contamination of pig feeds also plays a major role in prevention.
 Infection can be prevented with proper disposal of human faeces around pigs, cooking meat thoroughly or freezing the meat at -10 °C for 5 days.
 For human cysticercosis, dirty hands are attributed to be the primary cause, and especially common among food handlers.

+Mass drug administration (MDA) of anthelmintics have been suggested to eradicate T. solium infection in endemic populations.
+Therapies primarily include praziquantel or niclosamide.
+There are some concerns over praziquantel administration and serious neurological effects in individuals with neurocysticercosis.
+A 2025 study attempted to reduce those effects by screening for individuals with neurocysticercosis and treating them with niclosamide instead.
+Of participants who were treated with praziquantel, 10 experienced serious adverse effects.
+No participants given niclosamide experienced serious adverse effects.